 Brand logos are often overlooked in our day to day lives but stop to think about it for a second and you’ll realise they are the commercial totems and signposts of our modern lives.
 Most of us could instantly recognise all manner of brand logos and in some cases, just the colour schemes they use.

-In order for your business to become a brand and create this immediate recognition in your burgeoning customer base, you need to design a logo that will immediately stand out from the crowd and be instantly recognisable as yours.
+In order for your business to become a brand and create this immediate recognition in your burgeoning customer base, you need to design a logo that will immediately stand out from the crowd and be instantly recognisable as yours especially when it's on the side of a car or van.
 In addition to providing prospective customers with their first impression of your brand, your logo can also influence purchasing decisions and shape the overall attitudes people will have towards your products or services.

 Keep Your Brand Front and Centre